 - 2.9.1 Subsidised bus services form a large proportion of the region's local bus network.
 Many places are served by both local services and longer distance coach routes.
-However, limited frequencies away from all but the main routes severely limit opportunities for commuting and other time critical/sensitive trips, and can cause isolation and social exclusion for those without access to a vehicle.
-The requirements for Council's to provide free home to school transport means that buses and coaches, which are also used for public transport, are unavailable for some periods during the day.
-The bus network can be essential for those without access to a private car, and so gaps in that network can have a severe effect on social inclusion. - 2.9.2 There are also commercial bus services operating around the region.
-These include services in and around larger settlements and longer distance coach travel to main centres outside the HITRANS region.
-The MIR consultation highlighted that there are significant variations in the level of service around the region, with some new and good buses to travel aboard and others which are much older and poorer. - 2.9.3 There has been a reduction in funding for subsidised bus services.
-This could have a knock-on effect on other, commercially operated services; where a contracted
+However, limited frequencies away from all but the main routes severely limit opportunities for commuting and other time critical / sensitive trips, and can cause isolation and social exclusion for those without access to a vehicle.
+The requirements for Councils to provide free home to school transport means that buses and coaches, which are also used for public transport, are unavailable for some periods during the day.
+The bus network can be essential for those without access to a private car, and so gaps in that network can have a severe effect on social inclusion. - 2.9.2 We recognise that there are significant challenges around the region in terms of the (physical) accessibility of the bus network, with many particularly remote and rural services still served by less-accessible coaches. - 2.9.3 There are also commercial bus services operating around the region.
+These include services in and around